 A Single Phase Induction Motor consists of a single phase winding which is mounted on the stator of the motor and a cage winding placed on the rotor.
-A pulsating magnetic field is produced, when the stator winding of the single phase induction motor is energized by a single phase supply.
+A pulsating magnetic field is produced, when the stator winding of the single-phase induction motor shown below is energised by a single phase supply.

-The performance of the single phase induction motor is analyzed by the two theories.
+The performance of the single phase induction motor is analysed by the two theories.
 One is known as the Double Revolving Field Theory, and the other is Cross Field Theory.
-Both the theories are similar and explains the reason for the production of torque when the rotor is rotating.
+Both the theories are similar and explain the reason for the production of torque when the rotor is rotating.

 Double Revolving Field Theory of Single Phase Induction Motor

 The double revolving field theory of a single phase induction motor states that a pulsating magnetic field is resolved into two rotating magnetic fields.
 They are equal in magnitude but opposite in directions.
 The induction motor responds to each of the magnetic fields separately.
 The net torque in the motor is equal to the sum of the torque due to each of the two magnetic fields.

 The equation for an alternating magnetic field is given as

 Where βmax is the maximum value of the sinusoidally distributed air gap flux density produced by a properly distributed stator winding carrying an alternating current of the frequency ω, and α is the space displacement angle measured from the axis of the stator winding.

 So, the equation (1) can be written as